bsdimp/venix/doc/ABI.md

 Tagged as the 'old impure' format.
 For fully linked binaries, this is the classic 'tiny' model.
 64k segment, cs = ds = es = ss.
-Text is loaded at offset 0, data follows immediately afterwards (though there's a requirement it start on a paragraph boundary, it seems). bss is after that, though it's of course not stored in the file.
-Stack grows down from the top of the segment.
-There's some hints that ss may be its own segment, though that's not been confirmed.
+Text is loaded at offset 0, then the stack, then data, then bss.

-In memory, text is loaded at offset zero in the segment.
-Then if a_stack is set (-z to ld?), then that is added and sp is set to the result (so sp = a_text + a_stack).
+So, in more detail, Text is loaded at offset zero in the segment.
+Then if a_stack is set (-z to ld?), that is added and sp is set to the result (so sp = a_text + a_stack).
 Then the command args are pushed onto the stack (this has not been confirmed), need to verify. data is next for a_data bytes then a_bss then end.